vectordotdev/vector/docs/specs/buffer.md

 ### Terms and Definitions

 `component_metadata` - Refers to the metadata (component id, component scope, component kind, and component type) of the component associated with the buffer.
-Buffer metrics SHOULD be tagged with all or partial `component_metadata` unless specified otherwise.
+Buffer metrics MUST be tagged with all or partial `component_metadata` unless specified otherwise.
 In most cases, these tags are automatically added from tracing span context and do not need to be included as event properties.

 ### Events

 #### `BufferCreated`

 *All buffers* MUST emit a `BufferCreated` event immediately upon creation.
-To avoid stale metrics, this event will be regularly emitted at an interval.
+To avoid stale metrics, this event MUST be regularly emitted at an interval.

 * Properties
   * `max_size_bytes` - the max size of the buffer in bytes